cmolodo/covid-19/README.md

 As of 2021-02-26, the CDC began reporting distributed doses per state again.

 No data provided for the Memorial Day holiday 2021-05-31, interpolated to generate values.

+No data provided for 2021-07-05 in observance of Independency Day, interpolated to generate values.

 ### California